khsjursen/ML_MB_Norway/Training_cluster/Readme.txt

 2024-10-24-09-45-30: Trained on cluster.
 Only annual and Winter data.
 Using skyview factor.
 2024-10-25_13-31-32: Trained on cluster.
 Only seasonal data.
 Using skyview factor.
 2024-10-25_15-05-53: Trained on cluster.
 Only annual and summer data.
 Using skyview factor.
-2024-10-25_XXX: Trained on cluster.
+2024-10-25_15-40-30: Trained on cluster.
 Only annual data.
+Using skyview factor.
+2024-10-25_16-09-23: Trained on cluster.
+Only winter data.
+Using skyview factor.
+2024-10-25_XX: Trained on cluster.
+Only summer data.
 Using skyview factor.